edheltzel/dotfiles/README.md

 7 `csrutil status` -> should read `System Integrity Protection status: disabled.`

 1. Restore your safely backed up ssh keys to `~/.ssh/`

+  - I personally use Dropbox to keep these keys and configuration in sync with my devices, it's not ideal but works for me:
+      - `touch ~/Dropbox/.ssh-config && ln -s ~/Dropbox/.ssh-config ~/.ssh/config`
-   1. Alternatively, [generate new ssh keys](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), and add these to your GitHub account.
+    -  Alternatively, [generate new ssh keys](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/), and add these to your GitHub account.

 2. Install Homebrew and Git

 ```bash